 leave Ellesmere stables by about 6.30pm.
 If travelling by train, we

-will return you to Abergavenny station in time for your departure.
+will arrange for you to return to Abergavenny station in time for your

-itinerary is typical of a 3 day / 3 night Short Break Trail Ride ride.
+This itinerary is typical of a 2 day /

-all meals *(breakfast, packed lunch / pub lunch, evening
+accommodation, all meals *(breakfast, packed lunch / pub lunch, evening

-meal -

-drinks) services of a guide and transport of luggage.
-Extra night's
+meal - excluding drinks) services of a guide and transport of luggage.

 - Single supplement for

 requested single occupancy rooms applies at £10 per night.